-As a marketer, you already know about the benefits of real-time contextual personalization and its effects in inducing increasingly meaningful customer interactions.
+As a marketer, you already know about the benefits of using a real-time contextual personalization engine and its effects in inducing increasingly meaningful customer interactions.
 Yet within this category exists a hyper-effective method of customer engagement that is quickly becoming a mainstay of many successful marketing strategies.
 Weather targeting is empowering organizations to anticipate patterns of demand and tap into the moods, needs and purchase intentions of their customers.

 Weather targeting is the practice of tailoring influential messages to visitors based on local temperatures or weather conditions, and is accomplished by integrating a real-time weather forecast data stream into your existing marketing platform.